mozilla/experimenter/docs/experimenter/rollouts.md

 ## Disable (Approve/Reject) + manual rollback

-A live rollout disable request is approved in Experimenter and rejected in Remote Settings, but the Remote Settings rollback is handled manually before Experimenter can recover the rejection reason.
-The unpublish change is rolled back, so the rollout remains Live and published in Remote Settings.
+A live rollout that is published in Remote Settings is requested to be disabled by the owner, reviewed and approved in Experimenter, and is then reviewed and rejected in Remote Settings.
+The reviewer **manually rolls back** the Remote Settings collection.
+A rejection reason is captured in Remote Settings but is **unable to be recovered by Experimenter** because the collection was manually rolled back **before Experimenter could query its status**, and so Experimenter shows a generic rejection reason.
+No change is made to Remote Settings and the rollout remains published.

 ```mermaid
   sequenceDiagram